poenneby/practical-clojure-persistence/README.md

 bin/console -p 8080 dev datomic:dev://localhost:4334/
 ```

-The console can be accessed at (http://localhost:8080/browse).
+The console can be accessed at http://localhost:8080/browse.

-From here we can verify the number of monuments loaded.
+From here we can for example verify the number of monuments loaded.

 Select the monumental database from the dropdown and run the following query.
 ```